-7.3 Rutting of Asphalt Mixtures
+7.3.
+Rutting of Asphalt Mixtures

 Rutting is the formation of twin longitudinal depressions in the wheel paths due to a progressive accumulation of permanent deformation in one or more of the pavement layers.
 The rate and magnitude of rutting depend on external and internal factors.
-External factors include load and volume of truck traffic, tire pressure, temperature and construction practices.
-Internal factors include properties of the binder, the aggregate and mix properties, and the thickness of the pavement layers.
-Rutting in hot-mix asphalt concrete can occur from two types of mechanical response: viscous flow and plastic deformation.
-Plastic deformation occurs as aggregate particles move slightly relative to one another, which is accompanied by viscous flow in the asphalt cement binding these particles together.
-These processes, though conceptually simple, are very difficult to analyze quantitatively.
+External factors include load and volume of truck traffic, tire pressure, temperature and

-7.4 SUPERPAVE Rutting Model Analysis
+7.4.
+SUPERPAVE Rutting Model Analysis